JCMexplains/writing-for-success-2023/textbook.md

 The person most associated with this idea is the 19th-century Scottish philosopher Alexander Bain.
-(Not to be confused with the 19th-century Scottish inventor Alexander Bain, a different person.)
+(Not to be confused with the 19th-century Scottish *inventor* Alexander Bain, who is a different person.)

 I (Jamie Martin, the author of the 2023 revision of this book) am skeptical about Bain's idea.
 I think it is too formulaic---it is inventing a structure